Last updated on July 18th, 2023 at 04:28 pm

-The Japanese nuclear industry, once considered a model of safety by the international nuclear community, has had its dirty laundry exposed.
+The Japanese nuclear industry, once considered a safety model by the international nuclear community, has had its dirty laundry exposed.
 In March, just six days after the earthquakes and tsunamis, Yuri Kageyama wrote an exposé of the industry’s scandals on MSNBC’s World Business blog.
 His article cited a culture of secrecy in the industry that prevents improvements and encourages cover-ups and corner-cutting.

 The opportunities that Fukushima is giving us are manifold.
-First, the nuclear industry gets an opportunity to learn from the catastrophe at the plant, and to see some of the ways that the original boiling water reactors can fail.
+First, the nuclear industry gets an opportunity to learn from the catastrophe at the plant and to see some of the ways that the original boiling water reactors can fail.
 This may result in design improvements to similar plants that remain operational in other countries, helping to reduce the likelihood of this kind of disaster re-occurring in the future.
 Second, it allows emergency response specialists to learn from the successes and failures that occurred at the plant, improving the emergency response plans at other nuclear and non-nuclear facilities where a disaster could have broad environmental and economic impacts.
-Third, it has given governments, regulators and the International bodies a wake-up call about the nuclear industry.
-This is a technology that can be safe and efficient if managed properly, but when corners are cut and problems are covered up, the caged nuclear dragons can escape and wreak havoc.
+Third, it has given governments, regulators and International bodies a wake-up call about the nuclear industry.
+This technology can be safe and efficient if managed properly, but when corners are cut, and problems are covered up, the caged nuclear dragons can escape and wreak havoc.

 So, while we watch the grainy video streaming from Fukushima, we need to consider our way forward and learn the lessons paid for by the people of Japan.